RutujaShelke28/RutujaShelke28/README.md

 🌟 **About Me**

 - 👩‍💻 I love transforming ideas into reality using code and solving real-world problems.
-- 🌱 Currently diving deep into: **Python & Data-Science Technologies**
+- 🌱 Currently diving deep into: **Python , Data-Science Technologies and Oracle Database & PL/SQL**
 - 💡 Open to collaboration on innovative projects and contributing to open-source.
 - 🧠 Thinker by design, creator by code, and learner by heart.
 - 📫 Reach out to me: **shelkerutuja2005@gmail.com**